 This type of thinking frustrates me beyond repair.
 When a person is a victim of any life-altering illness they cannot simply be medicated for symptoms.
 The cause must be researched and dealt with accordingly in order to remedy the problem.

-Below is a fantastic write-up from Dr. Shoemaker’s site “Surviving Mold” on what tests should be done if mold illness is suspected.
-Please feel free to print this out and take it with you on your next doctors appointment.
+Below is a fantastic write-up from Dr. Shoemaker’s site “Surviving Mold” on what tests can be done if mold illness is suspected.
+Please feel free to print this out and take it with you to your next doctor’s appointment.